 1. Where are Americans eligible for a working holiday visa?

-While European citizens have much more flexibility in choosing where to apply for a Working Holiday Visa thanks to opportunities set up by the European Union, U.S. citizens are eligible for Working Holiday Visas in just five countries.
+While European citizens have much more flexibility in choosing where to apply for a Working Holiday Visa thanks to opportunities set up by the European Union, U.S. citizens are eligible for Working Holiday Visas in just six countries.
 Each of these countries has its own specific requirements for visa applicants, but the good news is you have some options!
-As an American, you can work in Australia, Ireland, Singapore, New Zealand, and South Korea.
+As an American, you can work in Australia, Ireland, Singapore, New Zealand, Canada, and South Korea.

 2. Are there age requirements for getting working holiday visas?

 - Australia’s Working Holiday (subclass 462) Visa is open to U.S. citizens aged 18-30, which is a great for recent grads and those in their mid-to-late 20’s, who want a break from Real Life and are looking for an adventure!

 - Ireland’s Working Holiday Agreement requires its student applicants to be 18 at the time of applying.

 - Skipping off to Singapore?
 This Working Holiday Program is open to U.S. citizens between the ages of 18 and 25.
 Singapore only accepts 2,000 applicants a year, so be prepared for a pretty competitive application process!

 - New Zealand’s Working Holiday Visa is for U.S. citizens, ages 18-30, and good news!
 New Zealand has an unlimited number of places/visas each year, so as long as you meet the other requirements, you’re all set to live out your dreams of being a hobbit!